Some notes for the lesson come from

 It may be hard to see, but if you look really closely, you can see thin lines of paint in hatching lines.
 Look for this the next time you visit an art museum:

-Hatching is still commonly used in printmaking, and all sorts of drawing.
+Hatching is still commonly used in printmaking, comic books, and all sorts of drawing.

 Principles of Hatching:

-5. You also want your hatching to indicate perspective
+10. You also want your hatching to indicate perspective.

-9. Hatching doesn't have to be something you add after drawing all the shapes with other lines.
-You can make an entire work with just hatches.
+16. Hatching doesn't have to be something you add last.
+You can make an entire work, start to finish, with just hatching.

 LEVEL 1 ASSIGNMENT - Value Hatching from Dark to Light